savkorlev/AS_STS_code/README.md

 The most convenient way to start the software is to run the "main.py" file that is included in the project in "\AS_STS_code\src\main.py".
 Before that, however, make sure that the following conditions are fulfilled:
 1. The working directory is set up correctly.
 You can check the current working directory by navigating to "Run > Edit Configurations > main > Working directory".
 To set the correct working directory, select the software folder you downloaded.
 Therefore, the correctly set working directory must end with "\AS_STS_code".
 2. The script path is set up correctly.
 You can check the current script path by navigating to "Run > Edit Configurations > main > Script path".
-To set the correct script path, select the "src" folder within the software folder you downloaded.
+To set the correct script path, select the "main.py" file within the software folder you downloaded.
 Therefore, the correctly set script path must end with "\AS_STS_code\src\main.py".
 3. All the required external packages are installed.
 These packages are: "pandas", "matplotlib" and "seaborn".
 To install a package, first navigate to "File > Settings > Project: main.py > Python Interpreter".
 Then, click the plus sign on the right.
 Finally, type the name of the package and click "Install Package".
 ## Choosing the inputs
 The software provides an option to enter the input data.
 To change the inputs first navigate to "src > main.py".
 The following inputs can be changed: